lmstudio-ai/venvstacks/tests/README.md

 be due to a bug in the PR rather than an intentional or otherwise expected change.

+Note: if this job is triggered and there *isn't* an actual change in the test output, that will be reported as a failure of the update job.
+The current workaround for that is to ignore the failure and merge the PR anyway if the failure is determined to be a false alarm.

 Examining built artifacts
 -------------------------